aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 </ion-tabs>
 ```

 Note that, although we have not created the *listTab* module yet, we replaced a tab button for it.
-The 'Todo List' tab will not work until we create the *listTab* module and add new tab routes for this module.
+The 'Todo List' tab will not work until we create the *listTab* module, and declare new routes for this module.

 #### Updating Routes